andres-erbsen/dename-writeup/dename.md

 name registration servers did their work correctly.

-Third, `dename` servers construct two authenticated data structures: a hash-chained log of all name registration operations, and a Merkle tree summarizing the current state of all registered names.
+Third, `dename` servers construct two authenticated data structures: a signed log of all name registration operations, and a Merkle tree summarizing the current state of all registered names.
 The tree allows clients to efficiently lookup and verify name-to-key mappings, and ensures freshness with the help of periodic timestamps.
 The log